bhargav-rathod/roadmap-io/README.md

   - Ensure you're calling update() after payment success

 This complete implementation should give you a fully functional payment system with credit purchases, transaction history, and proper error handling.

+## Payment Integration - Razor Pay

+Set up Razorpay Account:

+  - Create a Razorpay account at https://razorpay.com/

+  - Get your API keys from the dashboard

+  - Set up webhooks in the Razorpay dashboard (point to your /api/webhook endpoint)

+Test in Development:

+  - Use Razorpay test mode (test API keys)

+  - Test cards:

+      - Success: 4111 1111 1111 1111

+      - Failure: 4111 1111 1111 1112

+  - Test UPI ID: success@razorpay

+ ### RazorPay Local Testing For Windows

+ - Download ngrok for windows
+ - Fire command http 3000 --log=stdout
+ - Copy the response URI from above command and add that URI into Razorpay dashboard with appended '/api/webhook'
+ - With Logs: ngrok http 3000 --log=stdout